Russians in Washington opposed to the war are defying Putin and standing with Ukraine

 A man who asked only to be identified by his first name, Dmitry, stood outside of the Russian Embassy with his daughter on a recent Saturday afternoon to protest Russia’s actions.
 He wanted to show Ukrainians that they had support from Russians and that Putin was not the only face of his country.
 But he was concerned that giving his full name could cause problems for his family in Moscow.

 “The biggest risk is me not being able to see them,” he said.
 “But my sister could lose her job.
-My mother, who knows.
+My mother, who knows?
 There are many ways to humiliate.”

 In Europe, even Russians who are opposed to the war say they’ve been targeted and insulted simply because they are Russian.